Part 2: Stages of Bills - the general rules

 Amendments at Reconsideration Stage

-2.101 The purpose of Reconsideration Stage is to allow those provisions of the Bill subject to a section 33 reference or a section 35 order to be amended so that the problem which led to the reference or order being made is resolved (Rule 9.9.4).
+2.108 Where Reconsideration Stage is held following a reference under section 33 (on legislative competence grounds) or an order under section 35, the main purpose of the Stage is likely to be to amend the Bill so that the problem which led to the reference or order being made is resolved (Rule 9.9.4).
 So only amendments aimed at resolving that problem are admissible.
 The judgment of the Supreme Court, the question that was referred to the ECJ or the section 35 order will be used by the clerks as a guide to the admissibility of amendments at Reconsideration Stage.
 Amendments are worded by reference to the “As Passed” version of the Bill.
+As at Stage 3, amendments are disposed of in the order in which they relate to the Bill, unless the Parliament decides, on a Bureau motion, to follow a different order (Rule 9.9.4).
 There is no selection of amendments at Reconsideration Stage, so all admissible amendments lodged may be moved.

 Proceedings at Reconsideration Stage

-2.103 A Bill approved after reconsideration is again subject to legal challenge by the Law Officers or to the making of an order by the Secretary of State in exactly the same way as it was after it was first passed.
+2.111 A Bill approved after Reconsideration Stage is again subject to legal challenge by the Law Officers or to the making of an order by the Secretary of State in exactly the same way as it was after it was first passed.
 There is no limit to the number of times that the Parliament may approve a Bill or that those persons may exercise their rights under the Scotland Act 1998 in relation to it.

 From Bill to Act